defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

   - *if given codec is invalid or cannot open video. extension will reset to default then try again.
 If the error still exists, `On Video Open Failed` will be triggered*
   - *supported codecs: see Appendix*
 - Set Hardware Decode Device
+  - *if not D3D11VA, Copy To Texture will be set to false*
   - *see Properties->Hardware Decode Device and the table below*

 | Device Name  | AVHWDeviceType                |